g0v-data/g0v-hackmd-archive/notes/FXKQB4pjRwW86zUhVrp2qw.md

 ###  Use Cases
 Single-page applications (SPAs) and other web apps that put a premium on type safety and low boilerplate best suit Seed.
 Simple and maintainable small to medium-sized projects are where it shines most.
 Developers who need to create stable applications in a fast and efficient way can use this framework since it is designed for it, therefore taking advantage of Rust’s safety features as well as its performance capabilities.
 In cases where reducing complexity and improving code quality are necessary, Seed is especially advantageous.

+### Front-end Utilization
+Seed is an alternative to using JavaScript for building web applications that are compact, typed, and free from excessive boilerplate.
+It adds built-in state management and client-side routing thus making it an excellent tool for developing SPA (Single Page Applications).
+This development framework comes up with clean APIs and smooth interactions with other Rust tools to allow for simpler codes where type safety and minimalism count the most.
+Apart from being small-sized, fast in operation, responsive as well as easy to maintain, this software helps you create interactive web pages within no time.

 ### Example Code
 Let us look at a simple counter application example using Seed:
 ```rust